tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 by adding a key-confirmation step, where the parties exchange a MAC of the exchanged messages that is keyed with (a variant of) the computed session key.

 In this manual, we provide an informal description of the underlying model.
-The full details of the underlying model can be found in [@
+The full details of the underlying model can be found in [@benediktthesis].

 Cryptographic messages as Terms
 -------------------------------